 Tickets are on sale now for the 7 p.m. co-headliner show at brightonarmory.org/.

-Beginning at noon May 20, the Brighton Blues Blast free outdoor concerts will feature four bands beginning with Felonius Smith, The Symbols, John Weeks Band and Delta Sonics.
+Beginning at noon May 20, the Brighton Blues Blast free concerts will feature four bands beginning with Felonius Smith, The Symbols, John Weeks Band and Delta Sonics.